daddykev/ddex-workbench/docs/stardust-distro.md

 ## Project Overview

-Stardust Distro is a 100% open-source, npm-installable music distribution platform that enables labels and artists to manage their catalog, generate DDEX-compliant ERN messages, and deliver releases to Digital Service Providers (DSPs).
-Built with a **completely open-source core** and an **optional plugin marketplace** for specialized features.
+Stardust Distro is an open-source, npm-installable music distribution platform that enables labels and artists to manage their catalog, generate DDEX-compliant ERN messages, and deliver releases to Digital Service Providers (DSPs).
+Built with an **open-source core** and an **optional plugin marketplace** for specialized features.

 ### Vision
 Democratize music distribution by providing a complete, DDEX-compliant distribution platform that's truly free and open, with an optional marketplace for specialized plugins from both our team and third-party developers.